 Swing in an arc from the back to the front shows you will take the lead.

-With your palm facing up, swing your palm upward.
+With your palm facing up, swing your palm upward in a lifting motion.

 Time to reduce speed?